Check out the Premium Portrait course to support the lessons and get access to every portrait video.

-When drawing the head, I’ll start with this ball and an oval to indicate the flat side plane.
+When drawing the head, I’ll start with a ball and draw an oval to indicate the flat side plane.
 The sizes are important here.
 Make sure the ball is a perfect circle.
 Don’t be sloppy.
 The oval is a bit more tricky.
 The height will always be the same, no matter what angle you’re drawing the head from.
 It’s ⅔ of the height of the circle.
 From the center and top of the circle, divide that area into thirds, and this will give you the top of the oval.
 Do the same at the bottom.

 Finding the Left and Right turn: The width of the oval will depend on the direction the person is looking.
 Compare the size of the front plane to the size of the side plane.
 The top portion of the oval falls on the corner of the forehead, where the front plane meets the side plane.
 This area is usually rounded and so it’s open to the artist’s interpretation.
 I’ve found that it usually lies near the end of the eyebrow.
 The line on the front plane represents the brow so pay attention to the angle from one brow to the other.

 Observe the general shape of the jaw and draw in the major angles starting from the brow and ending at the side plane of the head.
-It’s usually about halfway into the oval, or a little bit further back.
+It’s usually about halfway into the oval, or a little bit farther back.

-- Start with a circle for the cranium.
+- Start with a circle for the cranium

 - Oval for the side of the head